HangHu-sys/vector_search_baselines/README.md

-# HNSW and NSG baselines
+# CPU and GPU vector search baselines

-This repo contains all the baseline experiments for HNSW and NSG, as well as the index conversion scripts for FPGAs.
+This repo contains all the vector search baseline experiments for HNSW, NSG, Faiss, GGNN, as well as the index conversion scripts for FPGAs.

 **Clone the repository**